 - Completed Application form.

 - Including the upload of:

-- Applicant's CV
+- Applicant CV

-- Both proposed Supervisors' CVs
+- Mentor CV

-- Declaration of Support from both Supervisors
+- Declaration of Support from mentor(s)

 - Declaration of Support- Head of Department

-The application must be submitted to the Irish Cancer Society ONLINE by 3pm Tuesday 22 February 2022.
+The application must be submitted to the Irish Cancer Society ONLINE by 3pm Tuesday 22March 2022.

 6. Application Assessment